cekit/cekit/docs/descriptor/artifacts.rst

 It's common for images to require external artifacts like jar files, installers, etc.
 In most cases you will want to add files into the image and use them during  image build process.

-Artifacts section is meant exactly for this. *Cekit will automatically fetch any artifacts* specified in this section and check their consistency by computing checksum of the downloaded file and comparing it with the desired value.
+Artifacts section is meant exactly for this. *CEKit will automatically fetch any artifacts* specified in this section and check their consistency by computing checksum of the downloaded file and comparing it with the desired value.
 Currently supported algorithms are: md5, sha1 and sha256.
 If no algorithm is provided, artifact will  be fetched **every** time.